Grace-a-s/RONR_Project/README.md

 The username will be the beginning of their email until they change it on their profile (Shown later).
 The user can begin creating committees.
 By creating a committee they become the Owner.

 <img width="1920" height="1128" alt="Screenshot 2025-12-16 115341" src="https://github.com/user-attachments/assets/5874b576-cee7-48b7-94eb-ef5ebb82ea0e" />
-<img width="1920" height="1128" alt="Screenshot 2025-12-16 115559" src="https://github.com/user-attachments/assets/a2ef6c55-241f-450c-a88e-965d79213545" />

 The user can then click in to a committee.
 If the user has been added as a Member to another committee by others, it will show here as well.
+<img width="1920" height="1128" alt="Screenshot 2025-12-16 115559" src="https://github.com/user-attachments/assets/a2ef6c55-241f-450c-a88e-965d79213545" />
 <img width="1920" height="1128" alt="Screenshot 2025-12-16 115626" src="https://github.com/user-attachments/assets/6a022c49-eb0c-4b14-99f3-629353398ca6" />

 Once in a committee, the user can click Manage/View Membership.
-Since this user is the Owner they can then add members and change member roles by double clicking on the role entry in the table.
+Since this user is the Owner they can then add members by clicking the button and change member roles by double clicking on the role entry in the table.

 <img width="1920" height="1128" alt="Screenshot 2025-12-16 115651" src="https://github.com/user-attachments/assets/752c1403-6e6e-438c-93bb-95a23eb1e58a" />
 <img width="1920" height="1128" alt="Screenshot 2025-12-16 115752" src="https://github.com/user-attachments/assets/d396ee81-918a-4939-904e-ef0fd8947df2" />